 How to create a split bar chart

-Different to one regular bar chart, a split bar chart can show more than just one value for a category.
-Instead of creating six separate bar charts, you can instantly present a multitude of values in one chart.
+Different than a regular bar chart, a split bar chart can show more than just one value for a category.
+Instead of creating five separate bar charts, you can instantly present the results for multiple values of one category in one chart.

 - One column containing categories.
 This will determine the label in front of each bar.
 In our case, that's the social network.